ikalnytskyi/httpie-auth-store/README.rst

 The example above assumes you store your secrets unencrypted in the credential file.
 Despite enforcing you to set sole access permissions for the credential file, it's not secured and, hence, not recommended.
-HTTPie Credential Store plugin can pull secrets and other sensitive information out from password managers or system keychains.
+HTTPie Auth Store plugin can pull secrets and other sensitive information out from password managers or system keychains.
 For instance, you can pull your token from the `password store`_ by using the following credential record: